 As the schools increase their enrollment, the level of receivables also increases.
-Some of the students who cannot afford to make the full payment of tuition and miscellaneous fees during an academic quarter execute a Promissory Note and are expected to settle their accounts prior to the start of the next academic quarter.
-In certain cases, students who have signed promissory notes cannot pay these notes.
+Some of the students who cannot afford to make the full payment of tuition and miscellaneous fees during an academic quarter execute a Promissory Note and are expected to settle their accounts prior to the start of the next academic term.
+Majority of the senior high school students of APEC avail of the Senior High School Voucher Program (SHSVP) of the DepEd which results to a longer collection period for the school.

 The schools do not aggressively pursue collection of defaulted student debt given that the default rate is small.
-Regardless, the schools face a risk that a rise in student defaults on promissory notes would impact profits and cash flows negatively.